Graduate Department of

 Purpose of the Program

-The program is designed to produce leaders in instruction, research, and administration in art education, art therapy, and arts administration and to encourage students to make a significant contribution to the body of knowledge that constitutes the teaching/learning and administrating processes in art.
+The program is designed to produce leaders in instruction, research, and administration in art education, art therapy, museum education and visitor centered curation (EC), and arts administration and to encourage students to make a significant contribution to the body of knowledge that constitutes the teaching/learning and administrating processes in the arts.
 The objectives of the program are sought through the following:

 - Selective admission procedures

 - A curriculum that is interdisciplinary and adaptive to deepening knowledge in a particular subspecialty